International airports in Israel. Israel airports for international flights

 Sde Dov Airport, located in Tel Aviv, accepts only domestic flights.
 Its main purpose is unload Ben Gurion Airport from flights within Israel.
 Basically, Sde Dov Airport operates and receives flights from the city of Eilat, located in the south of the country.

-In the airport standard set of services, typical for domestic airports, for example, you can make a transfer to Ben Gurion International Airport.
+In an Aeroport standard set of services, typical for domestic airports, for example, you can transfer to Ben Gurion International Airport.
 Security measures are no different from other airports in Israel.

-It is planned that the Sde-Dov airport will be liquidated, flights will be moved to Ben Gurion.
+It is planned that Sde Dov Airport will be liquidated, flights will be moved to Ben Gurion.
 The land occupied by the airport is planned for sale and housing development.

 Eilat

-Eilat Airport is located in the city of the same name, which is popular with tourists due to the beach areas of the Red Sea
+Eilat Airport is located in the city of the same name, which is popular among tourists due to the beach areas of the Red Sea

-The airport mainly receives domestic flights connected to Tel Aviv and Haifa.
+The airport mainly receives domestic flights connecting Tel Aviv and Haifa.

 Airlines who arrive in Eilat: